simonplant/intent-trader/README.md

-# Intent Trader - Claude-Native Trading Assistant
+# Intent Trader - AI-Native Trading Assistant

 **Version:** 1.0.0
 **Date:** 2024-05-28
 **Author:** Solo Trader
 **License:** MIT

-A Claude-native trading assistant that runs entirely within Claude conversations, providing structured trading workflow with persistent memory across messages.
+An AI-native trading assistant that runs entirely within AI chat applications, providing structured trading workflow with persistent memory across messages.
 No installation needed - just start chatting!

-## 🎯 What This Is
+## What This Is

-**Intent Trader turns Claude into a systematic trading assistant** that:
+**Intent Trader turns AI into a systematic trading assistant** that:
 - Remembers all your positions and P&L
 - Scores trades using YOUR systems (DP/Mancini)
 - Tracks behavioral patterns and coaches you
 - Maintains context throughout your trading day

-**This is NOT a Python app you install** - it runs inside Claude!
+**This is NOT a Python app you install** - it runs inside your AI of choice!

-## 🎯 Overview
+## Overview

 Intent Trader is a production-ready trading discipline system that:
 - **Never mixes trading methodologies** - Each trade scored 100% by its source